 Alternative Programs for Low German-Speaking Mennonites

-Palliser Regional Schools offers alternative programs for families of a Low German-speaking Mennonite background at Barons School in the Village of Barons and John Davidson School in the Town of Coaldale.
+The Palliser School Division offers alternative programs for families of a Low German-speaking Mennonite background at Barons School in the Village of Barons and John Davidson School in the Town of Coaldale.

 At these schools, all students come from Low German-speaking Mennonite families.

-At Huntsville School, which offers and early learning program through Grade 9, the Grade 7-9 program is an LGM alternative program.
+At Huntsville School, which offers an early learning program through Grade 12, the Grade 7-12 program is an LGM alternative program.
 The other grades are attended by students from a variety of backgrounds.